 Years later we see her down on her luck, living in some shabby bungalow in Australia.
 Then along comes the Epstein scandal, and in these #MeToo days with ‘sex abuse’ now being the most heinous crime in the book, she sees a chance to make a large amount of money.
 I suggest that Virginia Roberts is not so much a ‘victim’ as an adventuress who is out for everything she can get.

 And how the media are loving it, enjoying a self-righteous orgy of salacious tut-tutting.
 Epstein’s seven-storey New York townhouse, where Prince Andrew stayed, was “decorated with pieces of erotic artwork, including a pair of prosthetic breasts mounted on a bathroom wall,” intones The Daily Mail.
 Really?
-Sounds like School of Tracy Emin: Establishment stuff, nowadays.
+Sounds like a tracy Tracy Emin piece – Establishment stuff, nowadays.
 The Daily Telegraph, on the other hand, reports that Epstein’s Paris home, where the Prince is understood to have stayed, “featured photographs of naked women on the walls.”
 What?
 Naked women, as seen in almost every art gallery in the world?
-And inevitably, Richard Kay of The Daily Mail calls on the prince to apologise.
-Really?
-What for?
-Plus, Kay is a gossip-merchant, for God’s sake.
+And inevitably, Richard Kay of The Daily Mail calls on the Prince to apologise.
+But Kay is a gossip-merchant, for God’s sake; a much-raker.
 He is in no position to claim the moral high ground.

 In the end, then, not only are we none the wiser about all this affair, but no-one comes out of it with credit.
 Not the BBC’s attack-dog Emily Maitlis; nor the prurient and sermonising media; nor the people who used to grovel in the presence of Prince Andrew but who now turn on him; nor the charities which abandon him in droves; nor the Duke of York himself.